What is a clinical trial?

 Published 14 Jan 2021 • By Candice Salomé

-Clinical trials aim at improving patient care and treatment, at every stage of the disease.
-Clinical trials can help assess the efficiency and tolerance of new treatments before offering them to the patients suffering from a given pathology.
+Clinical trials aim to improve the care and treatment of patients at all stages of their health condition.
+Clinical trials can help assess the efficacy and tolerance of new treatments before offering them to patients affected by a particular illness.

 So what are the different phases of a clinical trial?
 How are they legally regulated?
 Why participate in a clinical trial and how?